 - 1 SECTION 1.
-Section 65583 of the Government Code is 2 amended to read: - 3 65583.
-The housing element shall consist of an identification - 4 and analysis of existing and projected housing needs and a - 5 statement of goals, policies, quantified objectives, financial - 6 resources, and scheduled programs for the preservation, - 7 improvement, and development of housing.
-The housing element - 8 shall identify adequate sites for housing, including rental housing, - 9 factory-built housing, mobilehomes, and emergency shelters, and - 10 shall make adequate provision for the existing and projected needs of all economic segments of the community.
-The housing element shall contain all of the following:
+Section 65583 of the Government Code, as 2 amended by Section 3 of Chapter 188 of the Statutes of 2015, is - 3 amended to read: - 4 65583.
+The housing element shall consist of an identification - 5 and analysis of existing and projected housing needs and a - 6 statement of goals, policies, quantified objectives, financial - 7 resources, and scheduled programs for the preservation, - 8 improvement, and development of housing.
+The housing element - 9 shall identify adequate sites for housing, including rental housing, - 10 factory-built housing, mobilehomes, and emergency shelters, and - shall make adequate provision for the existing and projected needs - 12 of all economic segments of the community.
+The element shall - 13 contain all of the following: